 Motorhome stopovers in France – Aires

-After wild camping, aires are our favourite way to enjoy motorhome touring in France.
+After wild camping, French Aires are our favourite way to enjoy motorhome touring in France.
 They are designed for motorhomes and campervans (not caravans sadly).
 You find them on a map (for free using this link) or you can get a book before you go (see below).
 You can't book an aire in advance, and they all have different services available.
 Some have electric hookup and waste disposal, others are literally an approved motorhome parking place for the evening.
 You can often stay in an aire for 2 or 3 days.
 Some are paid and will have a sign somewhere telling you what to do to pay; some are free.

 To use an aire, you turn up and see if there's a free space!
 It's that simple.
 Most aires cater up to about 8m.
 We're longer than that with our trailer, so we have to be very careful which ones we choose!
-There's no arrival or departure times, so there's a lot more freedom.
+There are no arrival or departure times, so there's a lot more freedom.
 Bear in mind that there is often no security at these places, so like wild camping I wouldn't leave the motorhome unattended for long periods.

 Best Motorhome campsites in France